Designing Data-Intensive Applications: reading notes, part 2

 Avoidance

-One way to avoid conflicts is to map subsets of records to a unique leader, e.g. attributing a given datacenter to some user.
+One way to avoid conflicts is to map subsets of records to a unique leader, e.g. assigning users to a given datacenter.

 Convergence